 The political science department offers students the opportunity to major in either political science or international studies, an interdisciplinary program directed by the department.
-We also offer minors in political science and criminal justice, and a variety of internship opportunities and other programs.
+We also offer minors in political science, international studies, and criminal justice, and a variety of internship opportunities and other programs.
 Our majors and minors have gone on to become lawyers, journalists, politicians, lobbyists, diplomats, political analysts and teachers.
 We place students in top law schools around the country, in top graduate programs such as Yale and Princeton.
 We offer a well-rounded education in all the major subfields in political science, numerous opportunities for hands-on political experience, and exciting study abroad programs.

 Our majors are active in a variety of organizations, such as Pi Sigma Alpha, the national political science honorary society, and Sigma Iota Rho, the honor society in international studies.
 Our students participate in many prestigious organizations, including Model United Nations and Model Organizations of American States.
 For those interested in pre-law preparation, the department offers a new pre-law track for majors in political science, as well as a course that prepares students for participating in Moot Court competition.